JennyLuc/CureMetrix_Python_Questions/README.md

 This command will return a tuple where the first value represents the distance traveled by the rook and the second value represents the distance between the rook and the starting point.

+## search_phrase.py

+This file contains the method

+    search_phrase_in_file()

+It takes in two parameters:
+    1. a text file, that it will search through
+    2. a string that it will look for in the file

+### How to run the rook_game1.py file:

+    python search_phrase_in_file.py -d tester_file.txt -s hello

+This command will return a boolean, `True` if phrase in found in the file, and `False` if the phrase is not found.

+## test_python_questions.py
+This file contains the unit test of all of the files.
+To run the file:

+    python test_python_questions.py